creator-utkarsh/Credit-Card-Launch-Strategic-Insights/README.md

-# Credit Card Launch Strategy & Customer Segmentation
+# Strategic Insights for Credit Card Launch & Customer Segmentation

 ## Summary
 This project analyzes customer demographics and spending behavior for a leading retail bank.
 The aim is to support the launch of a new line of credit cards.
 Using customer and transaction data, I identified distinct customer segments and usage patterns.
-The insights revealed high-potential groups and suggested targeted strategies to boost adoption and engagement.
+The insights revealed high-potential groups and can be used for targeted strategies to boost adoption and engagement.
 The project emphasizes a data-driven, customer-centric approach to product design and marketing.

 ## Business Objectives
 - Understand spending behaviour and credit card usage trends by demographic groups